 It’s like a tool library, except with books instead of tools.

 Actually, it’s a book exchange.
 A little home for books, usually in a street or in a hedge or attached to a fence, where anyone can get something to read at any time, for free.
-And if there are gaps, you can even drop the last book you finished off too!
+You can even drop the last book you finished off too!
 Little Free Libraries make reading more accessible AND offer a wee hub for the community to connect, share resources, and celebrate re-use!

 By cultivating a spirit of generosity and thoughtfulness with each other and our things, we can all play our part in a greener, more sustainable future.